Next offering: October 3 – 5, 2018Register Now

 The Center for Geospatial Analytics and NextGen Air Transportation at NC State University have teamed up to offer this innovative three-day training program in UAS operation and imagery processing, in partnership with Agisoft PhotoScan.

 Course modules are designed and led by a team of resident experts at NC State University:

-Justyna is a Research Associate in the Center for Geospatial Analytics at NC State University.
-She is a geographer, cartographer and GIS specialist who has been working with UAS-obtained imagery since 2012, processed countless UAS-obtained datasets and teaches NC State students how to use drones in their research.
+Justyna is a Research Associate in the Center for Geospatial Analytics at NC State University and a UAS Mapping Scientist certified by the American Society for Photogrammetry and Remote Sensing.
+She has processed countless UAS-obtained datasets and teaches NC State students how to use drones in their research.

 Tom is the Flight Operations Manager for the NGAT program at the Institute for Transportation Research and Education at NC State University.
 He began working with unmanned aircraft in 2001 and holds both a Commercial Pilot License and Part 107 small Unmanned Aircraft Systems (sUAS) Remote Pilot Certificate.

 The workshop will be held at NC State University.
 Parking permits will be provided.
 More logistics information coming soon.Register Now